fintools-ai/trade-copilot/README.md

 Stay tuned: Full source code and detailed documentation are on the way!
-Follow the https://x.com/Sayantan317 for updates.
+Follow  https://x.com/Sayantan317 for updates.

 # 🚀 Trade Copilot